Training for Licensed Lay Ministry

 Find out about Licensed Lay Ministry Training!

-We are holding an open evening on Wednesday 17 March 2021 at Diocesan House when we will share information about the course and answer any questions you may have about it.
-To register to attend, please email Marleen Madinda at firstname.lastname@example.org.
-The evening will run from 7.30pm till 9.30pm and will include a short individual interview if you are going to selection in 2021.
+We hold an open evening in March at Diocesan House when we share information about the course and answer any questions you may have about it.
+To register to attend, please email Marleen Madinda at email@example.com.
+The evening will run from 7.30pm till 9.30pm and will include a short individual interview if you are going to selection.
 There will be a chance to meet current students as well as staff.